alebaffa/blog-hugo/content/page/about.md

 I am also a photography enthusiast.
 I like wedding and landscape photography.
 I post my photos on [Flickr](https://www.flickr.com/photos/alebaffa/).

 I use heavily [Twitter](https://twitter.com/alebaffa).

+This blog contains my personal thoughts and opinions about things that I learn.